nathanyaqueby/siemens-anomaly-detection/README.md

-# 🔍 Anomaly Detection for Time Series Datasets
+# 🔍 Anomaly Detection for Time-Series Datasets

 ## Goal
 Detect abnormal bookings, unexpected high (or low) sales of a certain product in a certain region and reveal trends ahead of the competition that may become existential for Siemens Digital Industries.
 Apply unsupervised and supervised anomaly detection methods for financial time-series.